What are Interactive Technologies?

 The second element is the notion of “real-time applications”.
 This is a very important concept for interactive technologies and immersive design.
 Real-time interactive technologies are contrasted by more traditional “offline” or “non-real-time” technologies.
 A situation that many creative professionals can relate to is that of rendering/saving images or videos.
 Architects, designers, advertising professionals, and many other disciplines work with computationally expensive media, such as 3D models, high-definition video, and multi-tracked audio.
 All of these formats have very similar workflows, where a user will input data, process their assets, preview the output, and then set their software on the job of rendering the final product.
 The length of time it takes to render is dependant on the complexity of the work and can range from minutes to hours to days.

 With the advent of affordable and powerful computers, applications have tried to move from this traditional system to real-time systems, where there is no difference between the preview and the output.
 What is seen in the preview is actually the final render being generated at the speed the user is working at.
 Simply put, “real-time” means there is no delay between user input and the final output, because the output is being generated in “real-time”.
-Many advancements to real-time softwares have been driven by the gaming industry, who share many similar goals with interactive technology and immersive design, because their goal is to build incredibly immersive applications and games that are built to react to human/user input in real-time.
+Many advancements to real-time softwares have been driven by the gaming industry, who share many similar goals with interactive tech and immersive design, because their goal is to build incredibly immersive applications and games that are built to react to human/user input in real-time.

 The third element is the focus on human/user input and environmental sensing.
 The ultimate goal of interactive technologies is to capture and analyze the different ways humans interact with each other, their environments, and objects around them.
 When humans communicate with each other, much of the meaning and context lies behind many layers of subtlety that are generally taken for granted, such as tone of voice, eye contact, facial expressions, body movements, and more.
 All the different interactive technologies seek to harness the specific ways humans interact to allow creative professionals the ability to harness these interactions to change environments, drive experiences, and tell stories.